AaltoSciComp/scicomp-docs/tech/index.rst

 staff, but the scope is expanded and now others interested in research infrastructure is invited, though our orientation is still primarily on the Triton team and FCCI admins.
-Typical attendee are involved in HPC cluster administration or scientific computing support.
+Typical attendee are involved in HPC cluster administration or scientific computing infrastructure.

 In the future, this may turn into a more general "research engineering" seminar series, once we are done with internal